-With all the controversy over the new airport body scans and the invasive pat downs, those who already are seat-grippers in the air have a new reason to dread flying.
+With all the controversy over the new airport body scans and the thorough pat downs, those who are already seat-grippers in the air have a new reason to dread flying--invasive body searches and embarrassing images taken of their bodies.
 Statistics show that the majority of people who have significant flying fears are women over the age of 25.
 Flying phobias are so common that an enormous industry has been built on the treatment of this fear!
 (Just Google "flying phobia").